FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/azure/README.md

 + Get AKS Kubeconfig

 ### Get AKS Kubeconfig
-**Purpose:** Retrieves the kubeconfig of an AKS Kubernetes cluster that is created through an ARM template in vCommander
+**Purpose:** Retrieves the kubeconfig of an AKS Kubernetes cluster that is created through an ARM template in vCommander.

 **Details:** Azure credentials are retrieved from vCommander.
 The Azure REST API is called to retrieve an OAuth2 access token.
 The Azure subscription ID, resource group ID and AKS k8s cluster name are used to retrieve the kubeconfig through the Azure REST API.
 The kubeconfig is returned as the step's output.

+**Workflows supporting this plug-in step:**

+ * Command workflows
+ * Completion workflows for a VM
+ * Completion workflows for a service
+ * Completion workflows for a cloud template

 **Inputs:**

-* Input field for the name of the step.
-By default, this is "Get AKS Kube Config".
+* Step Name: Input field for the name of the step.
-* Input field for the step execution.
+* Step Execution: Drop-down that sets the step execution behavior.
 By default, steps execute automatically.
 However, you can set the step to execute only for specific conditions.
-* Input field for the name of the cluster.
+* Cluster Name: Input field for the name of the cluster.
 This is the friendly managed system name in vCommander.

 ## Installation

-Plug-in workflow steps are supported with vCommander release 7.0 and higher.
+Plug-in workflow steps are supported with vCommander release 7.0.2 and higher.

 See [Adding plug-in workflow steps](http://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding) in the vCommander documentation to learn how to install this package.